naikok/symfony-dockerized/README.md

 Make sure you have docker installed at your computer

-1) Clone the symfony-dockerized repository from
+1) First of all, clone this repository from https://github.com/naikok/symfony-dockerized.git

-2) Once is done, get into the symfony-dockerized folder and remove the folder symfony (here goes the project).
-After that clone the repository symfony and you will see a new folder symfony created.
+2) Once is done, get into the symfony-dockerized folder that has been already created and remove the folder symfony (here goes the project).
+After that, (within the symfony-dockerized folder) clone the repository symfony app project from https://github.com/naikok/symfony and you will see a new folder symfony created.

 3) Wake up docker!
-You will see a file run.sh within the symfony-dockerized folder
+You will see a file run.sh within the symfony-dockerized folder.
+Execute it via command line.

-    Execute the bash code for waking up all docker containers and execute as root:

-4) sudo sh run.sh (Wake up all required containers to make it work)
+  Execute the bash code for waking up all docker containers and execute as root: sudo sh run.sh (Wake up all required containers to make it work)

 4) Once is finished, get access to the symfony container php.
 In order to to do this:
    Execute sudo sh sudo docker exec -it symfonydockerized_php_1 /bin/bash

 After that you will see a new bash shell under the path /var/www/symfony.

-5) Run composer to install required dependencies composer install
+5) Run composer to install required dependencies with the command line: composer install

-5) In that new shell you must execute a command line to create doctrine database. php bin/console doctrine:database:create
+5) Once is finished , in that shell you must execute a command line to create doctrine database. php bin/console doctrine:database:create

-6) Execute doctrine migration
+6) Execute doctrine migration in order to create the tables required as database system.

    php bin/console doctrine:migrations:migrate 20201227105444